 - Always apply the principle of least privilege (PoLP).

 - Limit access to the root account.

 Last but not least, deploy audit policies.
-Whenever someones being using the root account, send a SMS or email notification.
+Whenever someone’s being using the root account, send SMS or email notification.

 Go passwordless!
-We should focus on eliminating the need of a password authentication, since password policies are kinda not so practical in the real world, and sometimes employees could be clumsy, or they don’t have the proper, basic security knowledge and training, hence are the most common targets of hackers.
+We should focus on eliminating the need of a password authentication, since password policies are kinda not so practical in the real world, and sometimes employees could be clumsy, or they don’t have the proper, basic security knowledge and training.
+Hence, they are the most common targets of hackers.
 With that being said, Passwordless Authentication is the future.

 Feel free to leave a comment below and if you find this tutorial useful, follow our official channel on Telegram.